< lcn home

 In addition to deploying a security solution that provides CWPP features, there are several policies and procedures you should enact to protect your cloud workloads:

-• Make security a priority during development: In addition to integrating vulnerability scanning in your CI/CD pipelines, perform code reviews and static/dynamic code analysis with a focus on reducing the potential attack vectors exposed by your workloads.
+1. Make security a priority during development: In addition to integrating vulnerability scanning in your CI/CD pipelines, perform code reviews and static/dynamic code analysis with a focus on reducing the potential attack vectors exposed by your workloads.

-• Regularly review and update security policies: A CWPP can assist in enforcing security policies, but it cannot understand their implications.
+2. Regularly review and update security policies: A CWPP can assist in enforcing security policies, but it cannot understand their implications.
 Make sure you review them regularly.

-• Routinely run and revise incident response drills: Time is of the essence when responding to cybersecurity incidents.
+3. Routinely run and revise incident response drills: Time is of the essence when responding to cybersecurity incidents.
 You should run regular drills to ensure that your CWPP is being leveraged to its full effect, and that there are no gaps in visibility or your response plan.
 This helps you fully assess the impact of a security incident and take remediation steps in a timely manner.

 A CWPP is only effective if you pay attention to it.
 You should also regularly check your CWPP for alerts, including new vulnerabilities, configuration drift, and attempted permissions escalations or access attempts.

-Full cloud workload protection
+Full cloud workload protection with Sysdig

-In production, workloads must be monitored and protected from both inside their execution environment, and from the outside, including the cloud infrastructure and configuration that host them.
+In production, workloads must be monitored and protected from both inside their execution environment and from the outside, including the cloud infrastructure and configuration that host them.
 A standalone cloud workload protection platform does not provide comprehensive coverage for cloud native environments, and must be combined with security posture management solutions and other integrations for complete visibility and proactive detection and response.

-Many organizations are moving towards full end-to-end protection with a CNAPP that combines the features of both a CWPP and CSPM solution.
-Sysdig provides a complete cloud security platform that hardens your applications to close attack vectors, as well as monitors the execution of workloads for automatic response and remediation.
-Sysdig provides unique visibility of containers and Kubernetes, giving users the context they need to identify the most impactful vulnerabilities and detect workload threats instantly.
+With Sysdig, organizations get a CNAPP solution that features both CWPP and CSPM capabilities.
+Sysdig provides a complete cloud security platform that hardens your applications to reduce attack vectors, as well as monitors the execution of workloads for automatic response and remediation.